COMMON INTEREST COMMUNITIES

 - Have Live Smoke Free come and present to the board and residents.

 Emphasize that building owners can legally make their buildings smoke free and that there is a market demand for smoke-free properties

-- Suggest that smoke-free units and/ or buildings can be established.
+- Suggest that 100% smoke-free buildings can be established.

 - New owners can start off smoke free.